NottingHack/rules/privacy.rst

 Snackspace and Donations Payment Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Snackspace allows members to purchase items from vending machines, membership boxes and tool time in advanced.
+Snackspace allows members to purchase items from vending machines, membership boxes and tool time in advance.
 We rely on an external service (Stripe, Inc.) for handling payment processing of top-ups of Snackspace balance, or occasional donations to the space using the Hackspace Management System.

-* **Legitimate Interest** – Snackspace transactions are held indefinitely to enable use of paid tools, the purchase of items from vending machines, and purchasing of a member’s box.
+* **Legitimate Interest** – Snackspace transactions are held indefinitely to enable use of paid tools, the purchase of items from vending machines, and purchasing of a members' box.

 * **Legal Obligation** - We retain all snackspace transactions for the purposes of accounting.
 This is required to be retained at least 7 years, as required by HMRC for business tax purposes.
 This information may be anonymised after 7 years from the transaction’s date, upon a request for account removal.